frank038/SimpleFM/README.md

 - sends items to the desktop as special desktop files (feature of my SimpleDesktop program)
 - and more...

 Support for drag and drop from my archive manager.
-For this operation it is used a custom mimetype so no need of changing any window property.
+For this operation it is used a custom solution, so no need of changing any window property.

 The 'Shift key' behaviour: to select a certain amount of contiguous items, select the first, press the shift key and select the last; to move the selected items by using the shift key, press the shift key and start dragging the last selected item.